-As discussed in the last issue of the Window and Façade Magazine, on average, we spend about 90 percent of our time indoors, thus it’s imperative that we have an indoor environment which is conducive to general well being of the occupants.
+As discussed in the last issue of the Window and Façade Magazine, on average, we spend about 90 per cent of our time indoors, thus it’s imperative that we have an indoor environment that is conducive to the general well-being of the occupants.
 There are a number of factors that influence the indoor environment in any given building.
 Be it an office space or a house.
-For instance – Indoor air quality, natural lighting of the indoor spaces, clean ventilated and well lit interiors, bereft of annoying outdoor noises.
+For instance – Indoor air quality, natural lighting of the indoor spaces, clean ventilated and well-lit interiors, bereft of annoying outdoor noises.
 Windows and façade play an enormous role in ensuring the building’s indoor environment is healthy.
-They are responsible for ensuring that the interior spaces are well lit and adequately ventilated.
-And while ensuring this prime objective they take up the dual responsibility of acting as a barrier between inside and outside and keep the unsolicited intruders as Noise, air pollution, rain, humidity at bay.
-It is of utmost importance that a building façade is designed with a holistic approach keeping the well being of occupants in mind.
+They are responsible for ensuring that the interior spaces are well-lit and adequately ventilated.
+And while ensuring this prime objective they take up the dual responsibility of acting as a barrier between inside and outside and keep the unsolicited intruders such as Noise, air pollution, rain, and humidity at bay.
+It is of utmost importance that a building façade is designed with a holistic approach keeping the well-being of occupants in mind.

-While the last issue dealt with the noise as a health deterrent and how effective fenestration can help in combating that, in this issue we shall talk about the sick building syndrome and the role of fenestration to combat the same.
+While the last issue dealt with noise as a health deterrent and how effective fenestration can help in combating that, in this issue we shall talk about the sick building syndrome and the role of fenestration in combating the same.

 Many of us notice that whenever we’re at work our eyes get watery, our nose or throat gets irritated, and our skin becomes dry or itchy.
 We start to get a headache.
 Fatigue sets in.
 It’s hard to concentrate.
 Colleagues complain of similar symptoms.
 Yet, an odd thing happens; soon after we leave the building we feel relief.

 “Be it office buildings or residences, poor ventilation is making the viral attacks recurrent.
-As a result, more are falling prey,” Dr. Debashish Basu quoted for Times of India in Nov’2013.
+As a result, more are falling prey,” Dr. Debashish Basu quoted for the Times of India in Nov 2013.

 According to Pediatrician Shantanu Ray “There is a growing tendency to keep doors and windows shut throughout the day.
 It doesn’t allow the germs to escape from an air-conditioned room”.

 Often problems trace back to a building being operated or maintained in a manner that is inconsistent with its original design or operating procedures.
-Sometimes indoor air problems trace to poor building design or occupant activities.
+Sometimes indoor air problems are traced to poor building design or occupant activities.

 There are definitive ways by which the problem can be controlled to a great extent and optimum air exchange as per local building norms is a must.
 The ASHRAE recommends a minimum of 8.4 air exchanges per 24 h.

-Thus we see, in principle the Air exchange plays a very important role in combating the Sick building Syndrome.
-HVAC systems and Doors & Windows and Ventilators are the key areas of concern that need to be discussed in detail and an optimum solution is needed to be organized in order to achieve the desired IAQ.
+Thus we see, in principle that Air exchange plays a very important role in combating the Sick Building Syndrome.
+HVAC systems and Doors & Windows and Ventilators are the key areas of concern that need to be discussed in detail and an optimum solution needs to be organized in order to achieve the desired IAQ.

-There are various solutions available in the market these days which allow continuous and controlled ventilation, intensive ventilation when building is unoccupied as well as solar protection for fixed glass façade.
+There are various solutions available in the market these days that allow continuous and controlled ventilation, intensive ventilation when the building is unoccupied as well as solar protection for fixed glass façade.